After Capitol riot, police chiefs work to root out officers with ties to extremist groups

 More than a dozen off-duty law enforcement officers were allegedly part of the Jan.
 6 mob and are under investigation, according to a Washington Post analysis using news accounts and police and FBI reports.
 At least a dozen Capitol Police officers are also under investigation for possibly playing a role in the rioting by assisting or encouraging the mob.

-Another 14 off-duty officers, who do not appear to have entered the Capitol, attended the preceding rally held by former president Donald Trump that was advertised by extremist groups on social media.
+Another 14 off-duty officers, who do not appear to have entered the Capitol, attended the preceding rally held by then-President Donald Trump that was advertised by extremist groups on social media.
 The event drew tens of thousands to Washington to fight the election results that made Joe Biden the 46th U.S. president.
 Local and federal law enforcement warned in the run-up that it could lead to violence.

 Law enforcement leaders across the nation are talking to cadets and veteran officers about the need to report colleagues who have aligned themselves with white supremacists or far-right militants.
 The leaders are considering policies that would expressly prohibit officers from affiliating with such groups.